ShreenidhiN/Social-Networks-Community-Fuzzy/README.md

 # Social-Networks-Community-Fuzzy
-Fuzzy-rough community in social networks
+**Fuzzy-rough community in social networks**
+A research paper implementation